open-contracting/standard/docs/guidance/publish.md

 * License information for data reuse
 * Contact information for the publisher

-The publication policy should be made available as a public web page, with links to the policy added to OCDS release packages and record packages and any OCDS web portal.
+The publication policy ought to be made available as a public web page, with links to the policy added to OCDS release packages and record packages and any OCDS web portal.

-The publication policy should also contain information about future plans for changes to the publication (and be updated when changes are made).
+The publication policy ought to also contain information about future plans for changes to the publication (and be updated when changes are made).

 **Resource**: Use the [OCDS publication policy template](https://www.open-contracting.org/resources/ocds-1-1-publication-policy-template/) to develop your publication policy.